aferust/drawee/README.md

-# Volfied-like game with SDL and OpenGL
+# A Volfied-like game
+- No engine used.
+Just SDL and OpenGL
+- betterC
+- implements some concepts from scratch:
+    * Tween actions
+    * collision detection
 - Work in progress!!!
-- betterC

 ## Controls
 - Use arrow keys to move the hero